sandialabs/pytuq/README.md

 ## Overview

-Python Toolkfit for Uncertainty Quantification (PyTUQ) is a Python-only set of tools for uncertainty quantification.
+Python Toolkit for Uncertainty Quantification (PyTUQ) is a Python-only set of tools for uncertainty quantification.

 ## Dependencies
 PyTUQ requires: